benjcal/random-color/README.md

 #Random Color Generator by benj

+If you just need color inspiration...
+* download (or clone)
-Just download the files, open index.html and click away to inspiration!
+* open index.html and click anywhere for a random color!

+hope you enjoy!